bit-soul/brc-soul/README.md

-    "mint"  : user mint the CV as SBT to join the group "burn"  : user burn the CV to leave the group "cancel": group manager can cancel the CV to remove a member we define "tick" field's "vc-name" that start with "grp!" is a group verification
+    "mint"  : user mint the CV as SBT to join the group "burn"  : user burn the CV to leave the group "cancel": group manager can cancel the CV to remove a member we define the "vc-collection-name" that start with "grp!" is a group verification collection

 ## Note